 It is important for The Arthur Terry Learning Partnership (ATLP) to demonstrate that trustees, members, staff and volunteers do not benefit personally from decisions made with regards to the spending of public money.
-To ensure that the financial standing of the Trust cannot be brought into disrepute, this policy will be implemented by all academies within the Trust, guaranteeing consistency in financial procedures across the academies.
+To ensure that the financial standing of the Trust cannot be brought into disrepute, this policy will be implemented by all schools within the Trust, guaranteeing consistency in financial procedures across central team and schools.